Metro in Mexico City

 From public transportation, our top choice is the metro due to its relative safety, low price, and high speed.
 In terms of safety and comfort, we would recommend car-hailing services.
 Sometimes, the quickest and most efficient would be a combination of both.

 Mexico City is Dangerous?
 That’s the question that many travelers ask every time they want to visit Mexico City.
-In fact, many prejudices about this place can frighten anyone, even the inhabitants of the city.
+In fact, many prejudices about this place can frighten anyone, even the city’s inhabitants.

 Well, now you know how to move safely to Mexico City.
 What about your experience of traveling here?
 Do you still think Mexico City is dangerous?
 Maybe there is still something we need to add?
 Or do you have helpful advice that can help our readers?
 Whatever it is, feel free to write it in the comments!